Student Teaching Admission and Requirements

 - Have a current (within the past two years) satisfactory criminal background check verified before placement into student teaching.

 It is your responsibility to attend the application meeting, complete all requirements, and adhere to the deadlines.
-Failure to meet the deadline may not result in a secure placement for the semester you wish to teach.
+Failure to meet the deadline may result in not getting a placement for the semester you wish to student teach.

 In January, after all applications have been reviewed, the Clinical Experiences Office will contact you about your admission status.